Kurento/kurento/kurento-tree/kurento-tree-server/package/README.md

 Kurento Tree Server
 ======================

-The Kurento Tree Server (KCS) is a Kurento Server component depicted to allow clients to connect to a distributed Kurento Media Server (KMS) through RabbitMQ message broker.
+The Kurento Tree Server (KTS) is a Kurento Server component that provides a service for creating broadcasting trees with WebRTC.

 Installation instructions
 -------------------------

-KCS is implemented with Java 7 technology and Java 7 is the only prerequisite.
-The KCS is provided as a .zip containing a Java executable archive (.jar).
+KTS is implemented with Java 7 technology and Java 7 is the only prerequisite.
+The KTS is provided as a .zip containing a Java executable archive (.jar).

 Assuming that the command 'java' points to a Java 7 JRE executable, KCS